James Bay: Hannah Bay

 Hannah Bay is the southernmost bay of James Bay.
 Here the Kesagami and Harricana Rivers flow into James Bay.
 About 238 km2 is protected under the Migratory Birds Convention Act of Canada as the Hannah Bay Bird Sanctuary.
 This sanctuary has also been designated as a Wetland of International Importance under the Ramsar Convention since May 1987.

 The shores in this area are a mixture of intertidal mud, sand, and salt flats, estuarine waters, intertidal marshes, freshwater ponds, swamps, and forested peatlands.
 These elements make an abundance of wildlife.

 Islands

 James Bay contains numerous islands.
 The largest of the islands is Akimiski Island, which covers 3002 km2.

-All of northern Ontario and northern Quebec were part of the Hudson Bay Company's proprietary colony of Rupert's Land, and after Rupert's Land was purchased by Canada in 1869, the area became part of the North-West Territory.
-In the late 19th and early 20th centuries, Canada transferred much of the North-West Territory to Ontario and Quebec, thus forming modern northern Ontario and northern Quebec.
-However, all of the islands in Hudson Bay and James Bay remained part of the North-West Territory.
-Following the partition of the North-West Territory in 1999, the islands in Hudson Bay and James Bay were transferred to the new territory of Nunavut.
+All of northern Ontario and northern Quebec were part of the Hudson Bay Company's proprietary colony of Rupert's Land, and after Rupert's Land was purchased by Canada in 1869, the area became part of the North-West Territories (NWT).
+In the late 19th and early 20th centuries, Canada transferred much of the NWT to Ontario and Quebec, thus forming modern northern Ontario and northern Quebec.
+However, all of the islands in Hudson Bay and James Bay remained part of the NWT.
+Following the partition of the NWT in 1999, the islands in Hudson Bay and James Bay were transferred to the new territory of Nunavut.